 - 3 points in one category and 3 points in a second category

-Transfer students who hold sophomore, junior or senior status are required to earn three (3) Engaged Learning points.
-The points may be earned in one category, or spread the points out over two or more categories.
+Transfer students who hold sophomore, junior or senior status are required to earn three (3) points which may be earned in one category, or spread out over two or more categories:

 - 1 point in one category and 2 points in a second category